Convert to Linestring Command

 Convert alignments checkbox:

 When checked, imported or hand entered alignments that have been selected can be converted to linestrings.
 Uncheck this checkbox if you do not want to convert alignments.
 Note that Arcs and symmetrical vertical curves in the source alignment can be matched to a linestring, however spirals, asymmetrical vertical curves and vertical arcs do not match with linestring object properties and require chording to approximate.
-Note also that linestrings do not have a Station or Station Equation or Superelevation property so those elements of an alignment will be lost on conversion.
+Note also that linestrings do not have a Station Equation or Superelevation property so those elements of an alignment will be lost on conversion.
+Linestrings can have a Station property, this is created and the alignment start station is applied to the linestring that is created.
+You can review the station property of the linestring in the properties pane.

 Convert Text Leaders checkbox: